 Students using the G.I.
-Bill® must complete the Enrollment Verification Request Form each semester they wish to receive G.I.
+Bill® must complete the VA Enrollment Request Form in LionPATH each semester they wish to receive G.I.
 Bill® funds for University costs.
-The school submits enrollment verifications once before the beginning of each semester, so it's important to request enrollment verifications for all classes in both 7-week sessions on the same form before the 14-week semester begins.
+The school submits enrollment requests once before the beginning of each semester, so it's important to complete an enrollment request for all classes in both 7-week sessions on the same form before the 14-week semester begins.

 - All G.I.
-Bill® students must submit an updated Enrollment Verification Request Form if you change your credit load.
+Bill® students must submit an updated VA Enrollment Request if you change your credit load.
 See “Report Changes in Enrollment” below.

 - Monitor projected VA payments to your Penn State account on LionPATH.
 Monitor actual VA payments made to Penn State on your eBenefits account.

 - Review G.I.
 Bill® student responsibilities.

 G.I.
 Bill® Students Must Report Changes in Enrollment

-Students are responsible for reporting changes in credit levels to the GV school certifying officials by submitting a new Enrollment Verification Request form.
+Students are responsible for reporting changes in credit levels to the GV school certifying officials by submitting a new VA Enrollment Request.
 Unreported changes in your enrollment may affect your semester benefit or create a student debt to the VA or the University.

-- If you change courses but maintain the same credit level, no new Enrollment Verification Request or update is needed.
+- If you change courses but maintain the same credit level, no new Enrollment Request or update is needed.

-- If you add one or more classes and increase your credit load before the affected courses begin, submit an updated Enrollment Verification Request Form.
-Students are responsible for university charges for courses added without an updated Enrollment Verification Request.
+- If you add one or more classes and increase your credit load before the affected courses begin, submit an updated Enrollment Request.
+Students are responsible for university charges for courses added without an updated Enrollment Request.

-- If you drop one or more classes and decrease your credit level before the affected courses begin, submit an updated Enrollment Verification Request.
-If VA payment has already been sent to the school for a course which is subsequently dropped, the excess funds will be sent from the University to the student as a “refund,” and the VA will seek repayment for the full cost of the course directly from the student.
+- If you drop one or more classes and decrease your credit level before the affected courses begin, submit an updated Enrollment Request.
+If VA payment has already been sent to the school for a course which is subsequently dropped, the excess funds will be sent from the University to the student as a “refund,” and the VA will seek repayment for the full cost of the course directly from the student.&